 - MySQL 5.1.33

-To find the php version and MySQL version on the server please visit “What version of PHP is installed on my server?“.
+To find the php version and MySQL version on the server please refer to this guide.

 Moodle 2.3.2 Installation Steps